§ 1921 Qualifications for Downtown Development District Grants.

 (a) DSHA shall have the primary responsibility for administering the DDD Grant program.
 In connection therewith, DHSA's powers and duties shall include but not be limited to the following:

 (1) Adopting such rules and procedures as may be necessary or desirable to effectuate the provisions of this chapter;

 (2) Administering, enforcing, and interpreting such rules and procedures;

 (3) Allocating grant funds in accordance with the provisions of this chapter; and

 (4) Monitoring the implementation and operation of this subchapter.

 (b) Beginning no later than December 31, 2015, DSHA shall issue an annual report to the Governor and the General Assembly evaluating the effectiveness of the grant program established hereunder.

-(c) DSHA may delegate to, and receive assistance from, other entities including the Office, the Division of Small Business, Development and Tourism, and other state agencies in carrying out its responsibilities hereunder.
+(c) DSHA may delegate to, and receive assistance from, other entities including the Office, the Division of Small Business and other state agencies in carrying out its responsibilities hereunder.